SP4CEBARsystems/touch-type-arrow-keys/readme.md

 Emulates the arrow keys and other common keys from the touch-typing pose.

 ## Controls
-layer activation: hold left alt or toggle right alt. alt + tab is bypassed and will continue to work normally
+layer activation: hold left alt or toggle right alt.
+alt + tab is bypassed and will continue to work normally.

 ## Cursor Controller
 ### Arrows